How to Go From First Job to Dream Job

 Aligning college education with career interests

-As you advance in your educational journey, it’s important to keep your career interests and dream job in mind.
-This is true if you are starting high school or, especially, if you are starting college.
-If your first job sparked an interest in marketing and social media, for instance, you might consider majoring in business or marketing-related fields in college.
-Another example is that if you enjoyed the problem-solving aspects of customer service, courses in psychology, communication, or conflict resolution might be a great fit for you.
+As you advance in your educational journey, it’s important to keep your career interests in mind.
+If your first job sparked an interest in marketing and social media, for example, you might consider majoring in business or marketing in college.
 This alignment enhances your knowledge and skill base, making you a more competitive candidate for internships, entry-level positions, and long-term career opportunities.

 Have any questions about landing a job?
 Text #Jobs to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!